WeAreGenki/Old-WeAreGenki.com/README.md

-# Old WeAreGenki.com Website
+# The Old Website

-On Github for archival purposes.
+For archival purposes.

+&copy; We Are Genki